Reese McGuire Player Props: Red Sox vs. Rays

-The Boston Red Sox and Reese McGuire, who went 2-for-2 with a double and an RBI last time in action, battle Taj Bradley and the Tampa Bay Rays at Tropicana Field, Wednesday at 6:40 PM ET.
+On Thursday, Reese McGuire (coming off going 3-for-4) and the Boston Red Sox face the Tampa Bay Rays, whose starting pitcher will be Jeffrey Springs.
+First pitch is at 1:10 PM ET.

-In his most recent game, he reached base in both of his plate appearances against the Rays.
+In his last game, he strung together three hits (going 3-for-4) against the Rays.

 Reese McGuire Game Info & Props vs. the Rays